ACCT-130

 This course explores the complex and evolving relationship between human beings and technology.
 Through a multi-disciplinary approach that draws on fields such as sociology, psychology, philosophy, and history, students will examine the ways in which technology has shaped human culture, identity, and values, as well as how humans have influenced and continue to influence the development, adoption and use of technology.

-Graduates of the business management associate online program will demonstrate the following skills, knowledge, and competencies:
+Graduates of the business management associate online degree program will demonstrate the following industry-specific skills, knowledge, and competencies.

 Champlain College Online's business faculty, led by Department Chair Dr. Albert Orbinati, are expert practitioners in the field.
 Their industry expertise ensures that our business management curriculum is aligned with the needs of employers, and reflects the skills today’s business professionals need for success.
 Classes led by our seasoned experts will give you real-world insight into the business world, and create a rich community of career-focused learning.